 - Instagram is a social networking app developed for sharing media content (photos and videos).
-The study “React Native at Instagram” describes how React Native was integrated into an existing Instagram native app: the main challenges and results.
+The study “React Native at Instagram” describes how React Native was integrated into an existing Instagram native app: the major challenges and results.
 React Native allowed product teams to ship features faster to both their iOS and Android apps.
 Written by Martin Bigio, Don Yu, Brian Rosenfeld and Grace Ku (Software Engineers on the Core Client team at Instagram New York).
 Popularity: 3.9 K likes.
 Date: February 6, 2016.

 - UberEATS is an online platform for ordering food from restaurants.
 The study “Powering UberEATS with React Native and Uber Engineering” describes how Uber’s engineering team rebuilt their app’s Restaurant Dashboard with React Native.
 Written by Christopher Lewis (SR Software Engineer at Uber).
 Popularity: 855 shares.
 Date: March 28, 2017.

 - Skype is a telecommunication app software product that focuses on providing video chat, voice calls and instant message communication between computers and mobile devices via the Internet.
-The study “Introducing the next generation of Skype” informes how the programming team rebuilt Skype app and what new features were introduced.
+The study “Introducing the next generation of Skype” informs how the programming team rebuilt the Skype app and what new features were introduced.
 Popularity: 2K shares.
 Date: June 1, 2017.

-- Facebook Ads was created to let users who advertise on Facebook manage their accounts and create new ads on the go.
+- Facebook Ads let users who advertise on Facebook manage their accounts and create new ads on the go.
 The study “React Native for Android: How we built the first cross-platform React Native app” describes the way Facebook software engineers developed the Ads Manager app.
 The team shares how they built this Facebook’s first fully React Native app and the lessons they learned.
 Written by Daniel Witte (?) and Philipp von Weitershausen (Ex-Software Engineer at Facebook and Firefox, Software Engineer at Silk Labs).
 Popularity: 1,3 K likes.
 Date: September 14, 2015.

 - Mapbox is a location data platform for mobile and web apps.
 The company provides building blocks to add location features like maps, search, and navigation into any experience its customers create.
-The study “Our React Native GL library is in alpha” describes the way Mapbox mobile team rewrited their current experimental React Native library and released an alpha.
+The study “Our React Native GL library is in alpha” describes the way the Mapbox mobile team rewrote their current experimental React Native library and released an alpha.
 Written by Nicholas Italiano (Software Engineer at Mapbox).
 Popularity: 352 likes.
 Date: September 28, 2017.

-- Airbnb company hosts an online marketplace and hospitality service allowing its customers to rent short-term lodging including vacation and apartment rentals, homestays, hotel rooms, and hostel beds.
-In the talk “Hybrid React Native Apps” the speaker focuses on how the engineering team introduced React Native into an iOS and Android code base and what main challenges they faced.
+- Airbnb hosts an online marketplace and hospitality service allowing its customers to rent short-term lodging including vacation and apartment rentals, homestays, hotel rooms, and hostel beds.
+In the talk “Hybrid React Native Apps” the speaker focuses on how the engineering team introduced React Native into an iOS and Android code base and what fundamental challenges they faced.
 Presented by Leland Richardson (Software Engineer at Airbnb).
 Popularity: 396 likes, 71,812 views.
 Date: September 13, 2016.

 - Glitch app allows users to buy Adidas Glitch customizable boots that can be combined with differently colored uppers and inner-shoes for more personal football cleat experience.
-The study “How we have been breaking patterns with the adidas GLITCH” describes how POSSIBLE development team created the app from scratch by using React Native framework.
+The study “How we have been breaking patterns with the adidas GLITCH” describes how the POSSIBLE development team created the app from scratch by using React Native framework.
 Written by Istvan Makary (UI Developer at POSSIBLE).
 Popularity: 301 likes.
 Date: December 12, 2017.